BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 For example, if your Master Agent Sales Credit Limit is Nu.10,000, then you can divide this aggregate limit across your sellers.
 If you have 5 sellers, then you can provide each of them with an Nu.2,000 limit.

 You are able to split your total sales limit across your sub-agents as you see fit.

+## Sales Remittance Flow

+You are responsible for collecting all sales receipts from your sub-agents and remitting them to BLL Finance department.

+Remittances must be made every week, or at an earlier period of your choosing.

+Please take the following steps for remitting your Sales Receipts

+1. Send Payment via one of the payment options listed below
+2. Email BLL Finance at  finance@bll.bt with the following 2.i.
+Amount Remitted
+2.ii.
+Payment Receipt
+2.iii.
+Registered Master Agent Email address/Username

+### Deposit Receipt Credit Limit

+## Withdrawal Float Management

+### Managing Withdrawal float for you and your Sub-Agents

+### How to safely manage, store and remit your Sales Receipts

+### Master Agent Remittance Procedures

+### Sub Agent Remittance Procedures

 # Viewing your Sub Sales Agents